andrew/ultimate-awesome/README.md

 - [Python-Guide](https://github.com/mikeroyal/Python-Guide) - Python Guide.
 - [awesome-osu-tournaments](https://github.com/MiraiSubject/awesome-osu-tournaments) - A collection of useful tools and resources for managing an osu! tournament.
 - [Data-Structures-Algorithms-Python](https://github.com/MoigeMatino/Data-Structures-Algorithms-Python) - This repository features DSA problems & solutions in Python adapted from structy.net course.
 I created it as a resource to help others enhance their problem-solving skills and build proficiency in Python.
 Whether you're a beginner or a seasoned programmer, this comprehensive guide can help you develop your abilities and excel in your career.
+- [awesome-many-worlds](https://github.com/PaulRBerg/awesome-many-worlds) - Curated collection of educational materials on the many-worlds interpretation of quantum mechanics.
 - [awesome-github-copilot](https://github.com/program247365/awesome-github-copilot) - A curated list of awesome things regarding GitHub CoPilot.
 - [awesome-quake](https://github.com/ranguli/awesome-quake) - A curated list of awesome Quake related goodness.
 - [awesome-software-engineer](https://github.com/raychongtk/awesome-software-engineer) - Something that your school doesn't teach you.